Android Auto: Functionality

-Android Auto is software that can be utilized from an Android mobile device, acting as a master to a vehicle's dashboard head unit.
+Android Auto is software that can be utilized from an Android mobile device, acting as a vehicle's dashboard head unit.
 Once the user's Android device is connected to the vehicle, the head unit will serve as an external display for the Android device, presenting supported software in a car-specific user interface provided by the Android Auto app.
 In Android Auto's first iterations, the device was required to be connected via USB to the car.

-For some time, starting in November 2016, Google added the option to run Android Auto as a regular app on an Android device, which allowed the choice to use Android Auto simply on a personal phone or tablet, as opposed to on a compatible automotive head-unit.
+For some time, starting in November 2016, Google added the option to run Android Auto as a regular app on an Android device, allowing users to choose whether to use Android Auto on a personal phone or tablet, rather than on a compatible automotive head unit.
 This app was decommissioned in June 2022 in favor of a Driving Mode built into the Google Assistant app.
+At CES 2018, Google confirmed that the Google Assistant would be coming to Android Auto later in the year.